 and initiatives to accelerate the growth of the market.
 The Indian

 software and services industry, spearheaded by associations such

 as Nasscom has also taken various steps to ensure that India becomes

 the global hub for IT-enabled outsourcing in the future.
 Some of

 the steps take by the Government and industry for the ITES/BPO sectors

 are as follows:

-In the month of May 2002, the Government of India has accepted
+The Government of India has accepted